Original Hildegard recipe for 45 years

 Galangal root recipes

-• Galangal tea: Pour hot water over 1–2 slices of fresh root and let steep for 5–10 minutes.
+• Galangal tea: Pour hot water over 1–2 slices of fresh root and let it steep for 5–10 minutes.

 Buying galangal root

-Galangal root in holistic nutrition
+Galangal root in mindful nutrition

 Conclusion